-This list is not exhaustive and local authorities will need to satisfy themselves that the risk of serious harm to self/others when walking, during the course of a journey, is caused by an enduring and substantial disability.
-In this context it is recognised that some of the listed behaviours, as well as others, may be exhibited ordinarily by children who do not have any enduring or substantial disability.
-It is therefore important for local authorities to consider the extent of any such behaviours and/or difficulties experienced by an applicant in relation to common developmental milestones.
+This list is not exhaustive and local authorities will need to satisfy themselves that the risk of serious harm to self/others when walking, during a journey, is caused by an enduring and substantial disability.
+In this context it is recognised that some of the listed behaviors, as well as others, may be exhibited ordinarily by children who do not have any enduring or substantial disability.
+It is therefore important for local authorities to consider the extent of any such behaviors and/or difficulties experienced by an applicant in relation to common developmental milestones.